tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 >
 > ~ <i>ibid.</i>

 I'd like to outline what a Value Object is in this context.
-Then in part 2 of this post I'll show a simple approach to using them in an application that uses JPA with a relational database.
+Then in part 2 of this post I'll show a simple approach to using them in a JPA-based application.

 By way of example I'll use a (simplified) Value Object from my last project, `Month` - which denotes a 'specific month in a specific year'.
 It could be (and at some point was) represented by a `String` with the format 'yyyyMM'.
 I'll try and show that representing it as a Value Object brings many advantages, including cleaner code, in-situ validation, and serving as a place to put increasing functionality as the project progresses.